35 Airspeed Definitions & Measurement

 Therefore, the upstream flow velocity can be measured by measuring the difference between a flow’s total and static pressure.

 While sometimes a pitot-static probe is used to measure dynamic pressure, in practice, it is found that it can be measured somewhat more accurately by using a separate pitot probe and static vent, as shown in the schematic below.
-The static vent or source is usually located somewhere on the side of the fuselage.
+On an airplane, the static vent or source is usually located somewhere on the side of the fuselage.
 There may also be more than one static vent for redundancy.
 The pitot probe is set off from the aircraft’s surface into the flow; these pitot probes may be mounted on an airplane’s nose or, in some cases, under the wing.
 The total pressure is connected to the airspeed indicator (ASI), with the static pressures connected to the altimeter and vertical speed indicator.
-A heating element is used on the Pitot probe to prevent icing, and so giving false readings on the ASI.
+A heating element is used on the Pitot probe to prevent icing and avoid false ASI readings.

 A typical pitot-static system on an airplane provides the reference pressures needed for the airspeed indicator and other pneumatic instruments.
 Notice, in this case, the use of a pitot probe to measure total pressure and a separate static vent to measure the static reference pressure.